Roy Moore Is Now Broke And Begging For Money On Facebook, People Are Sending ‘Thoughts And Prayers’ Instead

 “I now face another vicious attack from lawyers in Washington D. C., and San Francisco who have hired one of the biggest firms in Birmingham, Alabama, to bring another legal action against me and ensure that I never fight again,” Moore posted on Facebook.

-That legal action is bring brought by Leigh Corfman, who accused Moore of touching her in an inappropriate manner when she was 14.
+That legal action is being brought by Leigh Corfman, who accused Moore of touching her inappropriately when she was 14.
 Moore’s campaign vehemently denied the allegations and called Corfman a liar.
 As NY Magazine noted, Corfman is not seeking money from Roy Moore, only a judgment against him, an apology, and promise that he will not defame her again.

 “My resources have been depleted and I have struggled to make ends meet, but I have not lost my faith in our God, who is our true source of strength and will never leave or forsake us,” Moore wrote.

 But Roy Moore’s pleas for money to help his legal defense has brought a much different reaction.
-Instead, many of Moore’s opponents have offered “thoughts and prayers,” poking fun at the response of Republicans to tragedies like the school shooting in Florida by offering no real solutions.
+Instead, many of Moore’s opponents have offered “thoughts and prayers,” poking fun at the response of Republicans to tragedies like the school shooting in Florida by providing no real solutions.

 You could do what Mr. Art Mofo did.